SuperSandrine/Project-13-Bank-API/README.md

 ## Getting start

 This repo contains all the front-end and back-end code to run the BankArgent web app.
+I'll provide the step by step to get start in an apple environment case.

 ### Prerequisites